COMMONWEALTH FUND BLOG BY IDHPS DIRECTOR

 IHDPS DIRECTOR QUOTED IN TIME MAGAZINE REGARDING PRE-EXISTING CONDITIONS AND HEALTH REFORM

 In a follow up to a previous article (listed below from April 25th), Dr. Jean Hall was interviewed concerning pre-existing conditions and the health reform legislation currently being debated.
 The article, AARP Says GOP Health Plan Could Raise Pre-Existing Conditions Premiums to $25,700, comes after news that proposed legislation could significantly increase premiums for people with pre-existing conditions.

 Tuesday, April 25, 2017

-Dr. Jean Hall was interviewed for her expertise in high-risk pools to create the recent MONEY Magazine article, What You Need to Know About High-Risk Insurance Pools.
-In the article, the author reviews high-risk pools before implementation of the Affordable Care Act and discusses why they were problematic.
+Dr. Jean Hall was interviewed for her expertise in high-risk pools for the MONEY article, What You Need to Know About High-Risk Insurance Pools.
+The article discusses high-risk pools before implementation of the Affordable Care Act (ACA) and discusses why they were problematic.

 THE COMMONWEALTH FUND PUBLISHES BLOG ON HIGH-RISK POOLS BY IHDPS DIRECTOR, JEAN HALL

 Dr. Jean Hall's blog, High-Risk Pools for People with Preexisting Conditions: A Refresher Course, highlights the reality of high-risk insurance pools for people with preexisting conditions.
 This blog comes as a response to the individuals who point towards high-risk pools as a potential solution in health care reform.